 Eyes Wide Open

-Writing a journal would be easier if we knew where the beginning was or at least understood where it belongs.
+Writing a journal would be easier if we knew where to begin or understood where we belong.

 To begin this journal, I could start from today, but certainly, today is not the beginning.
 I am almost paralyzed by the fear of starting if I can’t explain that this is not the beginning.
-A journal is like a journey with a beginning and an end.
+A journal is not like a journey with a beginning, an end, or even a destination.
 Still, it is profoundly and intimately affected by the traveller’s immediate past and the desires for their hopeful future.

-Life’s destinations, however, are not so certain, and that is what makes a daily journal so interesting.
+However, life’s destinations are not certain, which makes a daily journal so interesting.
 There is no assured outcome.
 We record what we see and predict what we hope or believe will happen, and then decisions and events shape the result.
-The pilot’s credo is to record the journey as best as we can and to safely land where we may.
+The pilot’s credo is to record the journey as best as possible and safely land where we may.

 Cessna C208B-EX Seaplane beached on a remote island in the Philippines.